Climate change in Colorado

 Köppen climate types in Colorado showing half the state to be cold semi-arid, and the remainder to be a mix of other types with many microclimates.

 EPA map of changing snowpack levels in Colorado and New Mexico.

-Climate change in Colorado encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Colorado.
+Climate change in Colorado encompasses the effects of climate change, attributed to man-made increases in atmospheric greenhouse gases, in the U.S. state of Colorado.

 In 2019 The Denver Post reported that "[i]ndividuals living in southeastern Colorado are more vulnerable to potential health effects from climate change than residents in other parts of the state".
 The United States Environmental Protection Agency (EPA) has more broadly reported:

 "Colorado's climate is changing.
 Most of the state has warmed one or two degrees (F) in the last century.
 Throughout the western United States, heat waves are becoming more common, snow is melting earlier in spring, and less water flows through the Colorado River.
 Rising temperatures and recent droughts in the region have killed many trees by drying out soils, increasing the risk of forest fires, or enabling outbreaks of forest insects.
 In the coming decades, the changing climate is likely to decrease water availability and agricultural yields in Colorado, and further increase the risk of wildfires".

 Snowpack

-A study by Amato Evan, professor of climate sciences at the Scripps Institution of Oceanography found that the winter season in the Western United States is getting shorter and spring is starting earlier, greatly reducing the amount of snow that is able to fall.
+A study by Amato Evan, professor of climate sciences at the Scripps Institution of Oceanography found that the winter season in the Western United States is getting shorter and spring is starting earlier, greatly reducing the window of time in which snow is able to fall.
 The Environmental Protection Agency (EPA) estimates that snowpack across Colorado has diminished by 20-60% since the 1950s.
 This allows trees to grow higher than they would otherwise, which is linked to habitat fragmentation.